MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 - **CV**  The Correlation Vector.
 - **DateTimeDifference**  The difference between the local and reference clocks.
 - **DaysSinceOsInstallation**  The number of days since the installation of the Operating System.
-- **DiskMbCleaned**  The amount of space cleaned on the hard disk, measured in Megabytes.
+- **DiskMbCleaned**  The amount of space cleaned on the hard disk, measured in megabytes.
 - **DiskMbFreeAfterCleanup**  The amount of free hard disk space after cleanup, measured in Megabytes.
 - **DiskMbFreeBeforeCleanup**  The amount of free hard disk space before cleanup, measured in Megabytes.
 - **ForcedAppraiserTaskTriggered**  TRUE if Appraiser task ran from the plug-in.